-OARS/BLADES

-Oars are temporarily leaned, blade down, against 2 support bars adjacent to docks.
-That is where you are to place them when a coach/coxswain instructs you to "carry down/up oars"; they are returned all the way to the boathouse only after the boat has been stowed.

-Oarlock

-The mechanism attached to the rigger at each seat position, into which the oar is secured

-Gate

-The bar which swings across the oarlock and screws firmly into place to lock it when preparing to row, and less firmly to hold it closed when boats are stowed

-Pin

-Vertical rod around which the oarlock rotates

-Feathered

-Blade face parallel to the water, "scoop" side up

-Squared

-Blade face perpendicular to the water, "scoop" side facing stern.

-• The sleeve on the oar has 2 flat sections which "clunk" into place when the blade is fully squared or fully feathered - you will feel and hear it.
-The blade is unstable if not fully squared at the catch and throughout the drive.

-Buried

-Blade perpendicular to water and submerged to near upper edge, keeping white tape on shaft visible.
-The blade will drop to the proper position with gravity - it doesn't require pressure

-Skying

-Recovering with hands too low and blade too far off the water; disturbs set of the boat and makes it tougher to remain in synch for the next catch

-Inside hand

-Closer to oarlock and blade; this is the hand responsible for rotation between squared and feathered blade

-Outside hand

-Closer to end of oar handle; loose grip allows handle to spin within it while inside hand rotates the blade position

-Crab

-Inability to extricate the blade from the water -> blade is dragged to stern and oar handle driven toward rower's chest.
+OARS/BLADES:

+- Oars are temporarily leaned against 2 support bars adjacent to docks.
+That is where you are to place them when a coach/coxswain instructs you to "carry down/up oars"; they are returned all the way to the boathouse only after the boat has been stowed. - Oarlock: the mechanism attached to the rigger at each seat position, into which the oar is secured - Gate: the bar which swings across the oarlock and screws firmly into place to lock it when preparing to row, and less firmly to hold it closed when boats are stowed - Pin: vertical rod around which the oarlock rotates - Feathered: blade face parallel to the water, "scoop" side up - Squared: blade face perpendicular to the water, "scoop" side facing stern - The sleeve on the oar has 2 flat sections which "clunk" into place when the blade is fully squared or fully feathered you will feel and hear it.
+The blade is unstable if not fully squared at the catch and throughout the drive. - Buried: blade perpendicular to water and submerged to near upper edge, keeping white tape on shaft visible.
+The blade will drop to the proper position if allowed it doesn't require pressure - Skying: recovering with hands too low and blade too far off the water; disturbs set of the boat and makes it tougher to remain in synch for the next catch - Inside hand: closer to oarlock and blade - Outside hand: closer to end of oar handle - Crab: inability to extricate the blade from the water → blade is dragged to stern and oar handle driven toward rower's chest.
 Some are recoverable.
 If not, let go, lean back to let the handle pass overhead, and yell "Crab".
 The first person to notice (cox or fellow rower) should loudly call, "Weigh enough!"
 As long as the crabby rower remains in the boat, the other 7 rowers will check it down until the oar is recovered and rowing resumes.
 If the crab ejected the rower into the water, look and lift blades one by one on that side to pass the swimmer by before checking down.

-COMMANDS TO ANTICIPATE
+COMMANDS